Chaga Mushroom

 Mushroom to Alcohol Ratio: 1:5

 To start your healthful double extracted tincture, add 150grams of chopped mushroom to a quart mason jar.
 Now fill the jar with 750 ml of 75% ethanol (I use 150 proof Everclear).
+Next pour the contents of the jar into a blender and blend until all of the plant material is thoroughly chopped into fine pieces and incorporated into the menstrum.
+This will increase the surface area and provide better leaching of the plant constituents.
+As a matter of fact, this method works so well that, if necessary, the tincture can be used in as little as 7 days.
+Now pour the contents of the blender back into the jar, being careful to scrape every last bit of goodness from the blender.
 Place a lid on the mason jar, shake it well, and place the jar in a dark cupboard.
 Once a day for the first 7 days, take the jar out of the cupboard and shake it well.
 Place the jar back into the cupboard, and leave it soak for a total of 4 weeks.

 After the tincture has soaked for 30 days, remove it from the cupboard and strain out and retain the mushroom material.
 Transfer the tincture back to the mason jar.
 Now place a piece of tape on the outside of the jar, and at the liquid level, draw a line on the tape.
 Momentarily, pour the tincture into a glass bowl or some other non-reactive container, and set aside.
 Now add water to the jar to the level marked on the tape.
 Pour this water into a large pot.
 Now re-fill the jar a second time with water, and then again, pour it into the pot.
 When done, you will have twice the volume of water than the volume of tincture.
 Pour the tincture back into the jar, cover it tightly, and place it in the cupboard while you finish making your decoction.